FirstHR

 Performance reviewsRegular reviews with feedback on how they workReview of deliverables against SOW (what they deliver, not how)Evaluating how they work implies behavioral control.

-The contractor onboarding guide covers the detailed process for bringing a contractor into a project.
-The employee onboarding checklist covers the full W-2 process for comparison.
 If you realize that a contractor needs the level of training, supervision, and integration described in the W-2 column, that is a signal that the role should be a W-2 employee, not a contractor.
-The employee hiring guide covers the process for that scenario.
-The first employee guide covers the decision framework for making that transition.

 Key Takeaways